Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/core_extensions.md

 ### SingleModuleGeneration stages

-When developing a feature or a plugin, it's more convenient to think that you are generating documentation for single module projects, believeing that Dokka will somehow take care of the rest in multimodule environment.
+When developing a feature or a plugin, it's more convenient to think that you are generating documentation for single module projects, believing that Dokka will somehow take care of the rest in multimodule environment.

 `SingleModuleGeneration` is at heart of generating documentation and utilizes other core extension points, so it's worth going over its stages.

+Below you can see the transformations of [Dokka's models](../architecture_overview.md#overview-of-data-model) and extension interfaces responsible for each one.
+Notice how `Documentables` and `Pages` are transformed multiple times.

 ```mermaid
 flowchart TD